 The types of services that you can offer them include some of these:

 - Rental advice relating to comparable properties

 - Assessment of occupancy costs in different types of properties

 - Locating different properties that will suit their needs

-- Advise on the alternatives to exercising an option in their current location
+- Advise on the alternatives to exercising an option to lease in their current location

 So how do you get your ‘foot in the door’ on this with the local companies?
 This process tends to work for many experienced agents: